-Germany mulls possible order of Russian vaccine
+Germany mulls possible order of Russian COVID-19 vaccine

 On Thursday, the health minister of the northeastern state of Mecklenburg-Western Pomerania, Harry Glawe, said his state had secured an option for a million doses.
 He argued that “we are currently still in a phase in which there is great dependency on too few manufacturers,” news agency dpa reported.

-Spahn underscored the German government’s position that, to be used in the country, Sputnik V must be cleared for use by the EMA and “for that, Russia must deliver data.”
-The EU regulator started a rolling review of the vaccine earlier this month.
+Spahn underscored the German government’s position that, to be deployed in the country, Sputnik V must be cleared for use by the EMA and “for that, Russia must deliver data.”
+The EU regulator started a rolling review of the vaccine in early March.

 Meanwhile, a top EU official indicated that he’s skeptical about rushing into orders for the Russian or Chinese vaccines.